-Figure 24 shows the number of PWSs of each classification and CWS size that have returned to compliance in 2021 following a federal MCL/TT violation that was incurred in 2021 or prior years.
-This includes PWSs that are newly out of compliance in 2021; and PWSs that have been and continue to be out of compliance from previous years.
-Additionally, Figure 24 shows the total number of PWSs that have returned to compliance in 2021 for federal MCL/TT violations.
-Overall, 15% of PWSs that incurred an MCL/TT violation returned to compliance in 2021.
+Figure 24 shows the number of PWSs of each classification and CWS size that have returned to compliance in 2022 following a federal MCL/TT violation that was incurred in 2022 or prior years.
+This includes PWSs that are newly out of compliance in 2022; and PWSs that have been and continue to be out of compliance from previous years.
+Overall, 20% of PWSs that incurred an MCL/TT violation returned to compliance in 2022.

-Figure 24: Number of PWSs that returned to compliance in 2021 for a federal MCL/TT violation.
+Figure 24: Number of PWSs that returned to compliance in 2022 for a federal MCL/TT violation.